Emrald Labs Whey Protein - Vanilla Creme

 - How much protein is in Emrald Labs Whey Protein?

-- Is Emrald Labs Whey Protein good for muscle gain?
+- Is Emrald Labs Whey Protein good for building muscle?

 - What is in Emrald Labs Whey Protein?

-- How does ProteinScore rank this whey powder?
+- How does ProteinScore rate this whey powder?